-Recovery rate: Piping plover habitat is inherently dynamic and carrying capacity fluctuates accordingly, but the available information suggests that 30 pairs is a conservative estimate of the potential breeding population at CAHA.
-Under the currently proposed management, the CAHA population is likely to remain very low and may become extirpated, further isolating the small breeding population to the south.
-At these low population levels, extirpation may occur for any number of reasons, including factors unrelated to the proposed action.
+Recovery rate: Piping plover habitat is inherently dynamic and carrying capacity fluctuates accordingly, but the available information suggests that 70 pairs is an estimate of the potential breeding population at CALO.
+Under the currently proposed management, the CALO population is likely to remain at its current level (about 13 to 39 pairs per year).
 While extinction probabilities are less sensitive to initial population size, this does not diminish the importance of population size to population survival.
 Increasing population size will delay time to extinction, allowing implementation of measures to improve survival and productivity rates.
 The larger and more dispersed the Atlantic Coast population is, the less will be the overall effects of environmental stochasticity, catastrophes, or inconsistent management.
-While the specific recovery rate of piping plovers at CAHA is unknown, the recovery rate is expected to be moderate if the birds are protected from all stressors.
+While the specific recovery rate of piping plovers at CALO is unknown, the recovery rate is expected to be moderate if the birds are protected from all stressors.
 For example, several areas within the Atlantic Coast breeding population have doubled and quadrupled their population size without a loss of productivity in as few as two to four years (USFWS, 1996a).

-Although the specific effects of ORV use on nonbreeding piping plovers are less well understood than those described above, there are several lines of evidence that indicate that the proposed action will adversely affect migrating and wintering piping plovers.
+Although the specific effects of ORV use on non-breeding piping plovers are less well understood than those described above, there are several lines of evidence that indicate that the proposed action will adversely affect migrating and wintering piping plovers.
 Reduced ability to rest (roosting) and decreased food abundance could reduce survivorship of migrating and wintering birds.
 Every demographic model for piping plovers, including two Atlantic Coast studies (Melvin and Gibbs, 1994; Amirault et al., 2005), shows that even small declines in adult and juvenile survival rates will cause very substantial increases in extinction risk.

-In terms of the effects of ORV use on proposed critical habitat for wintering piping plover, reduced ability to rest (roosting) and decreased food abundance resulting from ORV traffic could reduce the suitability of habitat for migrating and wintering birds.
+In terms of the effects of ORV use on critical habitat for wintering piping plover, reduced ability to rest (roosting) and decreased food abundance resulting from ORV traffic could reduce the suitability of habitat for migrating and wintering birds.
 If this is the case, the suitability of the habitat would be expected to continue to decline as the amount of human use and ORV traffic increases.
-Conversely, any actions the NPS implement as part of the Interim Strategy that have the effect of limiting ORV use in wintering piping plover habitat would be expected to improve the suitability of the habitat.
+Conversely, any actions the NPS implement as part of the Interim Plan that have the effect of limiting ORV use in wintering piping plover habitat would be expected to improve the suitability of the habitat.

-Numbers of individuals/populations in the action area affected: The number of seabeach amaranth plants recorded from CAHA have ranged from 1 to 15,829.
-The low number of plants recorded in recent years may not be an indicator of the total population size at CAHA, nor the potential population.
-Surveys for seabeach amaranth have been sporadic at CAHA.
-The Interim Strategy proposes to conduct an annual survey of potential habitat in August and also to survey resource closure areas for seabeach amaranth prior to reopening them.
+Numbers of individuals/populations in the action area affected: The number of seabeach amaranth plants recorded from CALO have ranged from four to 2,265.
+While surveys for seabeach amaranth have been conducted regularly at CALO since 1993, the low number of plants recorded in recent years may not be an indicator of the total population size at CALO, nor the potential population.
+The extent of the effect of human access on seabeach amaranth, especially in areas that do not offer protection to this species or other resources, is unknown.
+The Interim Plan proposes to continue annual surveys of potential habitat in late July and early August.